-- Nicotinic acid can effectively raise high-density lipoprotein (HDL) cholesterol levels.
-Research on prolonged-acting nicotinic is ongoing.
+- Nicotinic acid can effectively raise HDL cholesterol levels.
+Research on prolonged-acting nicotinic acid is ongoing.

-- Fibrates reduce low-density lipoprotein (LDL) cholesterol, reduce triglycerides and increase HDL cholesterol, and may improve CVD outcomes.
+- Fibrates reduce LDL cholesterol, reduce triglycerides and increase HDL cholesterol, and may improve CVD outcomes.

 - Pharmacological inhibitors of the cholesteryl ester transfer protein (CETP) offer a potentially novel mechanism for raising HDL cholesterol levels.